robomechanics/quad-sdk/global_body_planner/README.md

 ## Overview

 This package implements global planning algorithms for agile quadrupedal navigation.
 The package produces point-to-point plans which guide the robot from its current state to the goal given a map of the terrain.
-The primary navigation algorithm is an RRT-Connect planner which uses motion primitives to produce long-horizon plans that include flight phases.
+The primary navigation algorithm is the Global Body Planner for Legged Robots (GBP-L), an based RRT-Connect planner which uses mixed motion primitives to produce long-horizon plans that include flight phases.
 See the [paper] for more details on the algorithm.

 ### License